Applying to master’s programmes

 Dissatisfied applicants may appeal against the admission decision within 14 days of the publication of the results.
 The purpose of the written appeal procedure is to allow applicants to appeal against the decision on the grounds of a possible error in the decision-making and thus correct an erroneous decision.
 The procedure is not for requesting feedback or additional information on the admissions results.
 Instructions for appeals

-Successful applicants must accept the offer of admission in accordance with the instructions sent to them by the deadline specified in the instructions.
+Successful applicants must accept the offer of admission by the given deadline.
+Instructions are sent by email.
 The notification of acceptance is binding and cannot be changed afterwards.
 For additional information on accepting the offer of admission and starting your studies, contact the school responsible for the study option or send an email to [email protected].

 The ‘one student place per term in higher education’ policy